fjnuhyk/Pepper-Det/readme.md

 └── ...                      # Other project files
 ```

-If you require the full dataset or source code, please contact the first author.
+If you need the model source code, please contact fjnuhyk@163.com.